Stronger counterexamples to the topological Tverberg conjecture

 According to a private communication by F. Frick this procedure \cite[Theorem 5.4]{BFZ} together with the counterexample in \cite[Theorem 1.1]{AMSW} gives an almost $r$-embedding $\Delta_F\to\R^d$ for $r$ not a prime power, $d$ sufficiently large, and $F$ some integer close to $(d+1)r - \dfrac{r+\frac12}{r+1}(d+1)$.
 Presumably $F-(d+1)(r-1)$ can be arbitrarily large.

-Theorem \ref{t:tvestr} provides even stronger counterexamples to the topological Tverberg conjecture: {\it for $d$ large compared to $r$ we have $N>(d+1)(r-1)$ and even $N>F$}.
+Theorem \ref{t:tvestr} provides even stronger counterexamples to the topological Tverberg conjecture: {\it for $d$ large compared to $r$ we have $N>(d+1)(r-1)$, and even $N>F$}.
 Theorem \ref{t:tvestr} is a partial result on \cite[Conjecture 5.5]{BFZ} stating that {\it for $r<d$ not a prime power there is an almost $r$-embedding $\Delta_{(d+1)r-2}\to\R^d$ and there are no almost $r$-embeddings $\Delta_{(d+1)r-1}\to\R^d$.} (The case $r\ge d$ of the conjecture is trivially covered by known results.)
 Observe that $N\le dr-2$ for $r<d$.
 The second part of the conjecture is addressed in \cite{FS20}.